-- Select Photoshop CS. - In the [Open] dialog box, select a Photoshop CS file or an alias and click the [Open] button. - → The [Open] dialog box closes and [Image transfer settings] in the [Batch settings] window is set to Photoshop CS. - Checkmark [Open image using software].
+- In the [Open] dialog box, select a Photoshop CS file or a shortcut and click the [Open] button. - → The [Open] dialog box closes and [Image transfer settings] in the [Batch settings] window is set to Photoshop CS.

+Checkmark [Open image using software].

-- Click the [Execute] button. - → The processing dialog box appears and batch transfer begins. - → When the first image has been transferred, Photoshop CS starts up and transferred images are displayed in transferred order.
+Click the [Execute] button.

+- → The processing dialog box appears and batch transfer begins. - → When the first image has been transferred, Photoshop CS starts up and transferred images are displayed in transferred order.